 Living on the island of Ireland we are very fortunate to live in a rural area with zero light pollution.
 On a clear night the stars shine brightly and many of our galaxy constellations can be seen.
-How on earth can we top that?
-Well, maybe if we had a snowmobile, a sleigh and a reindeer hide for warmth we’d be close!
+How on earth can we top that when we travel?
+Well, maybe if we had a snowmobile, a sleigh and a reindeer hide for warmth; we’d be close!
 That’s exactly what we had when we visited Finnish Lapland and took a Starlit Sleigh Ride with Rukapalvelu Safarihouse in Ruka.
 Having already done Ice Fishing in Ruka with the same company, we knew our evening would be enjoyable.
 And who knows, maybe we’d get to see the spectacular Northern Lights!

 STARLIT SLEIGH RIDE IN RUKA

 On a cold clear night we were greeted at the Rukapalvelu Safarihouse reception area by Antti, our guide for the Starlit Sleigh Ride.
 As with our Ice Fishing excursion, we were led to the back of the shop to clobber up.
 A thick snowsuit was provided to wear over our own clothes for additional warmth.
 As well as the warm snowsuit, over-sized boots and merino wool socks that Granny used to wear; plus a helmet for safety.
 Outside temperature was -28°C and, even with light pollution from Ruka Village; twinkling stars were plentiful.
 Our mode of transport for the Starlit Sleigh Ride was a snowmobile which was towing the sleigh we’d be seated in.